 - Public task – processing is necessary to perform a task in the public interest with clear basis in law.

-- Legitimate interest – processing is necessary for the our legitimate interests, or the legitimate interests of a third party, as long as it does not conflict with your interests or fundamental rights and freedoms.
+- Legitimate interest – processing is necessary for our legitimate interests, or the legitimate interests of a third party, as long as it does not conflict with your interests or fundamental rights and freedoms.
 We will always balance our legitimate interest with yours before using legitimate interest as lawful basis of processing your data.

 Why are we processing your data?